 Gerald’s Game (2017) is a story of a couple who has lost some of the old sparks in their relationship.
-The couple decided to retreat to their remote lake house to try to spice up their marriage and eventually save it.
-They tried to get a little bit creative by handcuffing the wife to the bed frame.
-Then the unexpected happened, the husband died even before the process begins.
-It is in this premise that the whole movie rested on: confronting her long-buried demons in her own mind.
+To rekindle their mariiage, the couple decided to take a trip to their remote lake house.
+When they arrive at the lake house, they try to get a little bit creative by handcuffing the wife to the bed frame.
+Then in the sudden turn of events, the husband dies even before everything begins.
+It is this premise that the whole movie was based on, confronting her inner demons that only exists in her own mind.

-There is not a lot of gore, but the atmosphere created a desperate intensity.
-There is a scene where a woman cuts her hand on broken glass and pulls it out of the handcuff.
+There is not a lot of gore in the film, but the film created a lot of feeling of desperation and struggle.
+There are a few scenes where the viewers will cringe such as when a woman cuts her hand on broken glass and pulls it out of the handcuff.
 The handcuff graphically tears the skin of her hand and you see the muscle fiber being shredded.
-It’s very gory and gross and not for the faint of heart.
+The scene is is very gory and grotesque as the skin becomes mutilated.
 The entire movie is very intense, especially the ending where Jessie tries to free herself.

 The Grave Review

-Gerald’s Game (2017) is an adaptation of one of Stephen King’s stories.
-It is very much a part of King’s universe without arbitrarily throwing in “Where’s Waldo?”.
-The protagonist being held captive to a bed reminds of “Misery”; the flashbacks to Jessie’s childhood involve a solar eclipse, also a pivotal event in “Dolores Claiborne”; and Gerald even calls the mangy stray dog “Cujo.”
-As expected, the story has a lot of twists and turns and can be a little slow, in the beginning, to help build the characters’ backstory.
-But as the story gets developed, the intensity of the situation also kicked up a notch.
+Gerald’s Game (2017) is an adaptation of one of Stephen King’s not so well known stories.
+Like many of King’s movies, he has the tendency to put together various books in the creation of a new story.
+The character being held captive to a bed is reminiscent of the film, “Misery”.
+The flashbacks to Jessie’s childhood involve a solar eclipse which is also a pivotal event in “Dolores Claiborne” movie.
+Gerald even calls the mangy stray dog “Cujo.”
+As expected, the story has a few twists and turns and can be intentionally made a little slow in the beginning to help build the characters’ backstory.

 Did you like this review?
 Comment below.